RittgerLabGroup/SPIRES_2025_0_1/README.md

 1. Remove the sandbox directories from the matlab path with `rmsandbox()`.
 2. Check and remove any previous Toolbox paths from the matlab path.
 3. Double-click the new .mltbx file to add it to the path.

+Run Requirements:

+The user of this toolbox will need to have a license to run:

+Mapping Toolbox